 Whether you have lived in the Washington, DC area for your whole life and know it well, or you are moving here from across the country, work with a professional to secure your new lot.
 A custom homebuilder or a real estate agent can help you find the right property in the right neighborhood.
 They know what is available in the area where you want to live, and sometimes can facilitate a purchase before the property is even listed for sale.

 Before you purchase a property, invite your builder to assist with a thorough evaluation.
 To you, a lot may appear to be easily buildable, but it may not actually be.
 Factors such as lot size, existing tree canopy and topography can affect what can actually be built and the associated building costs.
 Is there access to natural gas?
 Are there water and sewer connections?
 Many of these issues can be easily resolved, and others are tougher to deal with, but you need to know how it all can impact your budget.
 Involving your homebuilder from the start can save you costly mistakes and lots of headaches in the long run.
 Click here for some important tips about choosing the right homebuilder for you.

 5. Budgeting For Your New Lot

 As a general rule, your lot price should be about 30 - 40% of the total cost of your new custom home.
 Consider whether or not the lot you want to purchase fits within your budgetary parameters.
 Looking at comparable prices within the neighborhood is important, too.
 Make sure you are paying a reasonable amount for the property you want to purchase.

 Planning for your new custom home is exciting, but be deliberate in your decision-making.
 Carefully consider where you want your new home to be located and work with trusted professionals to find the right lot.
 Want some additional information?
-Download the free eBook by clicking on the icon below.
+Download our free eBook by clicking here.